icecity96/serviceKnowledgeSpider/README.md

 ## Contribute
 You are welcome to send a pull request or open an issue.

+There are some problems need to be solved manually (maybe you can find an algorithm):

+[-] In 100ec_enterprise, entities should be classified into Organization and channel.

 ## Resources List
 * **pedaily_enterprise**: https://zdb.pedaily.cn/enterprise